strichardson/POS_Group20_Project/README.md

 Java FX

 Getting Started

-Step
+Steps
-Run applications
+1.Run applications
-Select desired item from ComboBox
+2.Select desired item from ComboBox
-Click add for the item to be added to the Order Table(press add to gain quantity) Continue adding items as needed
+3Click add for the item to be added to the Order Table(press add to gain quantity) continue adding items as needed
-You have the option to delete an item by selecting an item and pressing the delete button Reset the order table by selecting Reset
+4.You have the option to delete an item by selecting an item and pressing the delete button 5.Reset the order table by selecting Reset
-To calculate the total click Total
+6.To calculate the total click Total
-To obtain the Receipt click Receipt
+7.To obtain the Receipt click Receipt
-Exit button to exit
+8.Exit button to exit

 Description of Methods: